AhmedYahyaE/google-clone/README.md

 Implemented the clone using both Flexbox and Display CSS properties in two separate folders/directories.

-Check the repposiory files for:
+Check the reposiory files for both:

 1- [Using CSS Flexbox property](<Using CSS Flexbox - vh - Favicon/index.html>)